marcin-chwedczuk/_blog/_posts/2017-01-06-crudest-curd-using-spring.md

 disqus: true
 ---

+EDIT: In this post I'll use Spring XML configuration, in new applications you should definitely use Spring JavaConfig configuration (via annotations and Java classes).
+For more info see reddit comment discussion [here](https://www.reddit.com/r/springsource/comments/5mjwa2/100_crudest_crud_using_spring_and_jdbc/).

 In this blog post we will create simple CRUD (Create Retrieve Update Delete) application using Spring and JDBC.
 Before we start we need to setup our database.